gggliuye/gggliuye.github.io/_posts/2020-09-06-philo-death.md

 So far, no good reason to go beyond physicism.

-### 7. Imagination
+### 7. Cartesian argument

-**Imagination**, *we could imagine that our mind exist without the body*.
+**Cartesian thought experiment**, *we could imagine that our mind exist without the body*.
 If the body and the mind are the same entity, we cannot imagine such things (we cannot tell a story that the table exist while the table does not exist).
 If we can tell a story that A exists while B does not exist, does it follow that A and B are not the same thing ?
-If B is just another word to express A, it cannot happen that A exists while B doesn't exist. *So talking about my mind cannot be just talking about my body.*
+If B is just another word to express A, it cannot happen that A exists while B doesn't exist. *So talking about my mind cannot be just talking about my body?*

+We could consider the examples:

+* A : left hand, B : right hand;
+* A : body, B : smile;
+* A : nom, B : prenom;
+* A : mind, B : body;
+* <u>A : evening star, B : morning star</u>

+For the case of evening star and morning star, we know that they are actullay the same entity, the Venus, whether I am aware of it or not.
+But maybe something went wrong here, otherwise the Descartes's argument won't hold (actually the Prof think the argument doesn't work in person).
+Many people argues about where this statement goes wrong:

+* This statement may be misdescribed that the world you are imagining went wrong.
+* Imagining doesn't mean logically possible (For an example, try to imagine a round square, we will start to trying).
+* Identity is not necessary, but contingent.

+## Summary

+**No satisfying statement achieved.**